Gytis-dev/Task-Management-System/README.md

 ## Task Management System

-This project was built for software engineering college project.
+This project was built for software engineering course project.
 The purpose of **Task Management System** is to provide efficient and well organised environment for team work.

 Please be informed that this project is built with [Firebase](https://firebase.google.com/), therefore certain application security rules might be restricted due to security purposes.
 If you wish to explore this application in detail, please feel free to contact me via [GitHub](https://github.com/Gytis-dev) / [LinkedIn](https://lt.linkedin.com/in/gytis-bliuvas-7a0441109/) or email specified in my GitHub account.